krishl/personal-website-v1/_posts/2018-12-08-javascript_drum_kit_notes.md

 # JavaScript Drum Kit Notes and Additional Findings

-Key topics: keypress events, playing audio, listening for `transitionend` event, `animationend` event
+I recently worked through the first video of Wes Bos's Javascript 30 series.
+The key topics of this video covered: keypress events, playing audio, listening for `transitionend` event, and `animationend` event.

 1. Each `keypress` event has a corresponding `keycode` that is associated with that key
 2. Data attributes in JavaScript